Childhood and Education Journey of Dennis Rodman in Timeline

 Bad as I Wanna Be

-In his 1996 biography, "Bad As I Wanna Be", Dennis Rodman expressed his feelings about not having a relationship with his father for over 30 years.
+In his 1996 autobiography, "Bad As I Wanna Be", Dennis Rodman expresses his feelings about his absent father, stating he hadn't seen him in over 30 years.

-Dennis Rodman would meet his father again in 2012 after more than 30 years of separation.
+Dennis Rodman would not meet his father again until 2012, after more than 30 years of separation.

 February 26, 2013: Trip to North Korea and Meeting with Kim Jong Un

-On February 26, 2013, Dennis Rodman made a trip to North Korea with Vice Media correspondent Ryan Duffy to host basketball exhibitions and met North Korean leader Kim Jong Un.
-Rodman and his travel party were the first Americans to meet Kim.
+On February 26, 2013, Dennis Rodman traveled to North Korea with Vice Media correspondent Ryan Duffy to host basketball exhibitions and met with North Korean leader Kim Jong Un, becoming the first Americans to meet Kim.
+Rodman later called Kim a "friend for life" and suggested that President Barack Obama contact him.

-In July 2013, Dennis Rodman told Sports Illustrated about his "mission" to break the ice between hostile countries, expressing his belief that he should be considered for the Nobel Peace Prize.
+In July 2013, Dennis Rodman told Sports Illustrated that his mission was to break the ice between hostile countries and that he should be considered for the Nobel Peace Prize.

 September 3, 2013: Second Meeting with Kim Jong Un

-In December 2013, Dennis Rodman announced plans to visit North Korea again with former NBA players for an exhibition basketball tour, scheduled for January 2014.
+In December 2013, Dennis Rodman announced his plans to visit North Korea again with a number of former NBA players for an exhibition basketball tour scheduled for January 2014.

-As of 2013, Dennis Rodman had stopped communicating with the Rich family.
+As of 2013, Dennis Rodman had stopped communicating with the Rich family after Byrne's mother allegedly used a racial slur.

-In 2013, Dennis Rodman attracted international attention for his visits to North Korea and his subsequent befriending of North Korean leader Kim Jong Un.
+In 2013, Dennis Rodman gained international attention for his visits to North Korea and subsequent friendship with North Korean leader Kim Jong Un.

 May 2, 2016: Kenneth Bae Credits Rodman for Early Release